One Killed, Another Injured In Road Mishap - UrduPoint

 One Killed, Another Injured In Road Mishap

-MUZAFFARGARH, (UrduPoint / Pakistan Point News - 3rd Mar, 2024) A teenager boy was crushed to death while another sustained serious injuries when a speeding bus hit two motorcycles near Nawan Mor Chowk here Sunday.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 8th Mar, 2024) A man was killed while another sustained injuries after over speeding mini van hit a loader rickshaw near Mansalwa hotel Baseera DG Khan road here on Friday.

-According to Rescue 1122 sources, 13-year old resident of Chowk Sarwar Shaheed along with 50-year old Mansha, resident of village 571 was returning home from his friend's house on motorcycle when a speeding passenger bus hit their motorcycle.
+According to rescue officials, an over speeding mini van hit a loader rickshaw from behind side near Mansalwa hotel in which a 30-year-old Muhammad Imran s/o Elahi Buksh r/o Basti Gamo Wala Basira died on the spot.

 Recent Stories